 - Using numbers and symbols in addition to uppercase and lowercase letters will greatly increase the complexity of your password.

 - Longer passwords are better because they're harder to guess.
-Eight characters should be the minimum; 12 is better.
+Ten characters should be the minimum.

 For an easy way to create strong passwords, consider using a password phrase.
 Instead of a complex jumble of letters and symbols, password phrases simply use several random words stuck together to create a long password that's hard to crack but not hard to remember.
 The web comic xkcd has illustrated this well: